ypwk/KnowledgeBase/Computer Science/Theory of Computation/class of NP.md

 To prove that a problem $\Pi \in NP$, design a polynomial-time nondeterministic algorithm with two steps, **guess** and **verify**.

+We know that the [[class of P]] is in NP, but whether it equals NP remains to be seen.

 ### Theorems
 Any problem $\Pi \in NP$ can be solved using a [[Deterministic Turing Machine]] in time $O(c^{p(n)})$ for some $c > 0$ and polynomial $p(n)$.